moov-io/ach/docs/flatten-batches.md

 	t.Fatalf("Flattened file did not validate: %+v \n", err) }

-// write the file to std out.
-Anything io.Writer w := ach.NewWriter(os.Stdout)
-if err := w.Write(of); err != nil {
+// Write the file to stdout.
+Any io.Writer can be used. w := ach.NewWriter(os.Stdout) if err := w.Write(of); err != nil {
 	log.Fatalf("Unexpected error: %s\n", err)